zfjuliana/week3project/README.md

 # week3project
 ## Problem Domain Description
-In terms of the problem domain, our team would like to focus on finance by creating a Spending Tracker.
+The problem domain our team would like to focus on is Social Networking.
+In particular, the problem domain involves helping UofT students connect with their peers based on interests, hobbies, programs, and college.